 3. Is the patron account above the fine limit (purple box around name) or sent to collections?

 Yes - NO checkout or NEW card.
 Patron MUST pay bills before proceeding.
-Patrons in collections must resolve with library system owed.
+Patrons in collections must resolve with the library system owed.

 No - go to question 4